 Even though there are only a few types of barley, the fact of the matter is, there are actually many different kinds of barley because of the way it can be processed.

 This is the real deal.
-Most of the hull is left on so the bran layer remains intact.
+Most of the hull is left on, so the bran layer remains intact.
 It's also called whole wheat barley.
-This variety of barley is very nutritious, high in fiber and protein.
+This variety of barley is very nutritious and high in fiber and protein.
 It's considered a whole grain in this form.
 It does require a longer cook time and is quite chewy, having a very distinctive taste.

 This is the kind of barley that has the bran still intact and just the outer shell or hull has been removed.
 It's still considered a whole grain.

 This is the type of barley most commonly used in the United States.
 It is also the most processed.
-It is highly processed in fact.
-If you have a choice to buy tan pearl barley over white barley though, tan barley is "less" processed than white barley.
+It is highly processed, in fact.
+If you have a choice between tan pearl barley and white barley, tan barley is "less" processed than white barley.
 Both of these kinds of barley have been refined to the point that they are no longer considered whole grains.
 This kind of barley cooks faster and is a favorite for soups and stews.
-It can also be used for any barley dishes but again, most of the nutritious elements have been refined out.
-Roughly two thirds of its nutritional value is lost by converting it to pearl barley.
+It can also be used for any barley dishes, but again, most of the nutritious elements have been refined out.
+Roughly two-thirds of its nutritional value is lost by converting it to pearl barley.
 Pearl barley is therefore considered a refined grain.
-Just remember that using pearl barley is like using white rice--maybe great flavor but nothing substantially nutritious to offer.
+Just remember that using pearl barley is like using white rice—it may have great flavor but nothing substantially nutritious to offer.

-This is actually pearl barley taken even further so that it cooks in 10-15 minutes.
-There is relatively little nutritional value left in the barley at this stage having been refined to the max.
+This is actually pearl barley taken even further so that it cooks in 10 to 15 minutes.
+There is relatively little nutritional value left in the barley at this stage, having been refined to the max.

-Where to find barley?
-In the supermarket in packages (mostly pearl barley), in the bulk bins and at specialty food stores.
-You can buy it in bulk--just be careful to store it in a dry place and if you have any doubts, vacuum seal the bags.
-You can also store in the fridge or freezer.
+Where can you find barley?
+In the supermarket in packages (mostly pearl barley), in the bulk bins, and at specialty food stores.
+You can buy it in bulk—just be careful to store it in a dry place and, if you have any doubts, vacuum seal the bags.
+You can also store it in the fridge or freezer.